Camino Rest Day: St Jean Pied-de-Port

 I later visit the Pilgrim’s Office and purchase my “Credentials” or Pilgrim Passport.
 The Pilgrim’s Office is easy to find and conveniently located along the pedestrian-only main street of St. Jean.
 You won’t miss it for usually there is a large group of backpackers congregating out front.

 LESSON (Pilgrim Office): I figured out that I should visit the pilgrim office later in the morning but before the “siesta.”
 The busy time is in the evenings after pilgrims arrive on the last train to town, around 7:30 pm, or early morning as they begin to trek out of town.

-When I walk in the pilgrim office, I am happily greeted by an English speaking volunteer, Mary, with the warmest smile.
-She is so patient as I ask her question after question about the Camino, what to expect, where to sleep my first night and the anticipated weather over the Pyrenees.
+When I walk into the pilgrim office, I am happily greeted by an English-speaking volunteer, Mary, with the warmest smile.
+She is so patient as I ask her question after question about the Camino, what to expect, where to sleep my first night, and the anticipated weather over the Pyrenees.
 It was enjoyable to visit the office during off-peak hours, for I feel like I am receiving the VIP service, and Mary has had the time to put my heart at ease.

 The pilgrim passport (credencial) allows me to collect stamps (sellos) along the route to certify and remember my pilgrimage.
 Most organizations, churches, and businesses along the Camino have their own branded stamp.
 I remember a scene in the movie, “The Way,” and Ramon’s stamp.
 That scene cracked me up!
 Each time I check into a pilgrim hostel (alburgue) or a hotel, I request my pilgrim passport is stamped.
 I can collect additional stamps along the way; however, one stamp a day from the alburgue is enough, and will nearly fill my pilgrim passport.

 TIP (Pilgrim Passport): There is no need to collect two stamps a day as read on forums.
 That requirement is only for those who start from Sarria, thus only walking the last 100 kilometers.
-For those who bike only the last 200 kilometers of the pilgrimage, you will need two stamps a day as well.
+For those who bike only the last 200 kilometers of the pilgrimage, you will also need two stamps a day.